 Clearing of woodland is proposed with the subject application.
-Woodland conservation should be designed to minimize fragmentation and reinforce new forest edges.
+Woodland conservation is designed to retain contiguous blocks of woodlands, maintain connectivity, minimize fragmentation and reinforce new forest edges to the extent possible.
 The retention of potential FIDS habitat and green infrastructure corridors is also strongly encouraged.
 Green space is encouraged in compact developments to serve multiple eco-services.